American Hairless Terrier

 The American Hairless Terrier is quite possibly one of the most unique dogs you'll meet in Australia - and that's saying something!
 This remarkable breed comes in two varieties: completely hairless and coated, though it's the hairless version that really turns heads at your local dog park.

 Don't let their unusual appearance fool you - these little legends pack serious personality into their 5.5-13kg frames.
-They're brilliant companions who form incredibly strong bonds with their families, particularly with one special person they consider their absolute favourite.
+They're brilliant companions who form incredibly strong bonds with their families.
 Think of them as that mate who's always up for an adventure but equally happy to curl up on the couch for a Netflix session.

-Originally developed from Rat Terriers, they've retained many of those classic terrier traits - they're clever, curious, and surprisingly brave for their size.
-Australian families love them because they're fantastic with kids and adapt beautifully to our varied living situations, whether you're in a Sydney apartment or a Perth suburban home with a backyard.
+Originally developed from Rat Terriers, they've retained many classic terrier traits - they're clever, curious, and surprisingly brave for their size.
+Australian families love them because they're fantastic with kids and adapt beautifully to our varied living situations, whether you're in a Sydney apartment or a Perth suburban home.
+Their hypoallergenic quality is a huge bonus for many households.

-Their intelligence is genuinely impressive - many owners swear their American Hairless Terrier understands every word they say.
+Their intelligence is genuinely impressive.
 They're the type of dog that might surprise you by learning a new trick after seeing it just once.
 While they make excellent watchdogs (they'll certainly let you know when someone's at the door), they're more likely to greet visitors with enthusiasm than aggression once properly introduced.

 History